-Optional third provisional payment
+Third provisional payment

-Companies and close corporations with taxable income in excess of R 20 000 and individuals and trusts with taxable income in excess of R 50 000 may make a third additional payment to avoid interest on underpayment.
+Companies and close corporations with taxable income more than R 20 000 and individuals and trusts with taxable income more than R 50 000 may make a third additional payment to avoid interest on underpayment.
 This payment should be made within 6 months after the end of the financial year and represents the outstanding balance of tax payable on the actual taxable income for the year.
 If the year-end is February, the third payment is payable on or before 30 September (7 months after the end of the year).
 The third payment is not compulsory and there is therefore no penalty for late or underestimated payments.